The U.S. Now Ranks As A 'Problematic' Place For Journalists

 "The president's relentless attacks against the press has created an environment where verbal, physical and online threats and assault against journalists are becoming normalized," RSF Interim Executive Director Sabine Dolan tells NPR.

-She calls the situation in the United States "unprecedented."
-But Trump enhanced an environment that grew worse under former President Barack Obama, she adds.
+She calls the situation in the United States "unprecedented" but says Trump enhanced an environment that had already declined under President Barack Obama.

 "Even before President Trump, the Obama administration was aggressively using the 1917 Espionage Act to prosecute more whistleblowers than any previous administration combined," she says.

 Courtney Radsch, advocacy director at the Committee to Protect Journalists, tells NPR that RSF's findings are not surprising.
 Reporters in the United States have been attacked by both police and protesters while covering demonstrations, and others have been targeted at the border by authorities, she says.
 "The anti-press rhetoric, coming from the highest office, can kind of set this tinder on fire," says Radsch.